MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 As documented above, secondary modules have one function they must define to handle data:

 <b>handleProtocol(protocol)</b> -- Protocol data, partially defined by primary module

+Starting with ChopLib 4.3, you can optionally define the following to handled 'teardown' data:

+<b>teardownProtocol(protocol)</b> -- Protocol data, partially defined by primary module

 Secondary modules can further return data to be used by other, downstream secondary modules